EmilyXu0427/EmilyXu0427-Food_Development_App_Fullstack_MERN/README.md

 <div>
 <h2/>Purpose and original interest</h2>
 </div>
 Previously, I have worked as Food Development Technologist in food industry.
-At that time, I need to develop multiple recipes for different projects and keep track of the recipe changes through time.
+At that time, I need to develop multiple recipes for different projects and keep track of the recipe changes over time.
 One challenge I have encountered was lack of tools to keep track of these recipes.
 My only tool is excel and I have created multiple sheets under one excel which is very inconvenient.
 Therefore, I want to develop a web app to replace my old excel sheet.
 <br>
 <div>
 <h2/>End user functions</h2>